jli226/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+routing which allows us to build several endpoints to our server based on the url process.env which allows us to provide environment variables

 - [ ] Describe Middleware?

+Middleware are functions which allow us to add extra and/or custom functionality to our application.
+You can have global middleware which runs on all endpoints, or specific middleware to run on endpoints of your choosing.
+Express has built-in middleware, but you can also use third party middleware, as well as custom middleware which you create yourself.

 - [ ] Describe a Resource?

+A resource is data which has been grouped together based on a commonality.
+Resource's are provided by the server, from the backend to the front end.

 - [ ] What can the API return to help clients know if a request was successful?

+2xx codes indicates that the client's request was successfully received, understood, and accepted.
+200 = ok, and is most common.

 - [ ] How can we partition our application into sub-applications?

+We can use express routing to break our application into different request handlers for each combination of URL and HTTP type.

 ## Project Setup